ivanamihalek/struct/README.md

 This file is part of deconSTRUCT, protein structure database search and backbone alignment application.
-Written by Ivana Mihalek, with contributions from Mile Sikic.
+Written by Ivana Mihalek.
 Copyright (C) 2008-2025 Ivana Mihalek.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by